uhm-coe/assist/_posts/2016-11-28-enter-field-placements-kapa-sis.markdown

 ![]({{ site.pathname }}/img/2016-11-28-enter-field-placements-kapa-sis/image09.png)

-**Note:** the grade levels are currently not in order and there is no Save or OK button; simply click out of the selection window to close the menu and save your selections.
+**Tip:** the grade levels are currently not in order and there is no Save or OK button; simply click out of the selection window to close the menu and save your selections.
 ### Content Area
 Please select the content area of the mentor teacher.

 #### EEP
 - If a special education placement, please ensure that ‘SPED’ is selected.
 - If an early childhood placement, please ensure that ‘ECE’ is selected.
 - Selecting ‘GEN’ or ‘ELEM’ for all other placements is sufficient.

+#### MEdT
-#### MEdT: Any status that is available for selection and applicable is sufficient
+- Any status that is available for selection and applicable is sufficient

+#### SEC
-#### SEC: Any status that is available for selection and applicable is sufficient, otherwise, selecting ‘SEC’ is also sufficient
+- Any status that is available for selection and applicable is sufficient, otherwise, selecting ‘SEC’ is also sufficient

 ![]({{ site.pathname }}/img/2016-11-28-enter-field-placements-kapa-sis/image04.png)

 ### Primary Supervisor, Secondary Supervisor
-If there is a faculty member other than yourself or your co-coordinator is who is supervising your student in the field, please input them into these fields.
+If there is a faculty member other than yourself or your co-coordinator who is supervising your student in the field, please input them into these fields.
 If your supervisor cannot be selected from the menus, please notify Adam at [itega@hawaii.edu](itega@hawaii.edu).

 ![]({{ site.pathname }}/img/2016-11-28-enter-field-placements-kapa-sis/image00.png)

 ### Note
-Please enter any notes that you deem important for us to know regarding this placement in this field.
+Please enter any notes that you deem important for us to know regarding this placement.
 If it is something you want us to address right away, please also notify Adam at [itega@hawaii.edu](itega@hawaii.edu).

 ![]({{ site.pathname }}/img/2016-11-28-enter-field-placements-kapa-sis/image10.png)